rgwch/mayan-client/README.md

 ```
 and navigate your favorite browser to http://localhost:5137.
 At the welcome screen, enter the URL for your Mayan-Server (including https://) and your credentials.

-If you just want to have a quick look without installing the toolchain, you may use https://nito.surge.sh/.
-(Note: This comes with no warranties and it can be removed or disabled at any time without notice).
-You'll still need a running Mayan EDMS instance to connect to.

 ## Deployment